MySQL Interview Questions for Developers

 - Gaps in the sequence of

-value but before inserting the row.
+AUTO_INCREMENTvalues may occur if a row is deleted, or if a transaction fails after generating anAUTO_INCREMENTvalue but before inserting the row.
 However, MySQL will not reuse these gaps. - The next

-value will be the next sequential integer, and the gap will remain.
+AUTO_INCREMENTvalue will be the next sequential integer, and the gap will remain.

 - Gaps in the sequence of